SettleAPI/settle-oauth-gcp/docs/index.md

 We are using Google Cloud Platform (GCP) service accounts and authorization servers to secure endpoints in our APIs.

-We propose that you use the same principles to secure endpoints in our APIs.
+We propose that you use the same principles to secure endpoints in your APIs.

 After reading the docs for how to connect, consider taking a look at [the Python demo for the entire flow](python_demo.md).